sunnysagar/SmartFinTrack/README.md

   - Axios for HTTP requests

 ## Motivation
-To simplify financial management by providing tools for users to estimate and track expenses, helping them make informed financial decisions.
+Managing finances can be a daunting task for many individuals.
+This project aims to simplify the process by providing a user-friendly platform that allows users to estimate their expenses, track their spending, and receive timely notifications to update their records.
+By automating these tasks, users can focus more on analyzing their financial habits and planning for the future.

 ## Features
 ### User Authentication